kaaproject/kaa/Programming-guide/Key-platform-features/Endpoint-profiles/index.md

 }
 ```

-The following client-side profile would be compatible with our schema example.
+The following client-side profile is based on the rules that sets schema.

 ```json
 {